rasztasd/rasztasd.github.io/_posts/2018-02-16-integration_test_with_docker.markdown

 	docker run -w /go/src/github.com/rasztasd/sample_go_and_docker -v `pwd`:/go/src/github.com/rasztasd/sample_go_and_docker golang:1.9 /bin/sh -c "make do_build"

 {% endhighlight %}
 Call ```make build_in_docker``` in the command line to build the artifacts.
-Because the ```go build -o build/http_server .``` will put the built artifact to the build folder, which is mounted to the current folder, after the build the artifact will be visible.
+Because the ```go build -o build/http_server .``` will put the built artifact to the build folder, which is mounted to the current folder.

-If we didn't mount our current folder to the docker or mount to a different location, then the artifacts after the build would no be visible automatically and we would have to ```docker cp``` it.

 So with the above Makefile you can build your go files without having go lang installed on your machine.
 Only docker is required.

 # Sample e2e/integration test code
 This is a very simple test.
-Test where the http status is 200 or not.
+Test whether the http status is 200 or not.
 {% highlight go linenos %}

 package test